Secure Your PC

 If you'd rather stick with your existing web browser, you should try searching online to see whether there's an anti-phishing component available for it.

 Internet security suites, such as the various ones available from Mcafee, now include privacy components that enable you to enter sensitive personal details, such as credit card or bank account numbers.
 When any program tries to send this information over the internet, it is blocked and you are alerted.

 Understand the enemy

 One of the best ways to protect against identity theft scams is through good old-fashioned education.
-A variety of resources is available to keep abreast of the latest privacy threats, including sites such as the Home Office's Identity Theft page the Privacy Clearinghouse site and Get Safe Online.
+A variety of resources is available to keep abreast of the latest privacy threats, including sites such as the Home Office's Identity Theft page and Get Safe Online.

-One of the best ways for parents to help ensure a safer online environment for their children is through the use of parental control software, such as K9 Web Protection.
-K9 enables parents to block access to sites with unsuitable content, as well as those known to engage in phishing attempts or the distribution of spyware.
-K9 only filters web browsing activities.
+One of the best ways for parents to help ensure a safer online environment for their children is through the use of parental control software.

 The best way to guard against threats to your privacy and identity is to use common sense when venturing online.
 Reputable sources never ask you to provide sensitive personal information in an email or on a website.
 Always be suspicious of anyone asking you for this information, regardless of the medium.
 If your instincts tell you that something doesn't seem quite right, then it usually isn't.